 - Choose between thumbnail or list view.
 If thumbnail mode is enabled, toggle between the large and small thumbnail size.

 - When viewing a single image, you may rotate the orientation and click through to the next or previous image in the sequence.

-Note the iconography used for the thumbnails: For images, you can quickly see if they're priced, searchable, or hidden from public view; for galleries and collections, you'll see a visual indication of the item type (gallery vs. collection) and its visibility (Everyone, Those with permission, or No one but me).
+Note the iconography used for the thumbnails: For images, you can quickly see if they're priced or flagged; for galleries and collections, you'll see a visual indication of the item type (gallery vs. collection), its contents, and its visibility (Everyone, Those with permission, or No one but me).